Eliphaz: Third Discourse

 The words of Job are ended.

-Today’s post gets to the root and foundation of Job’s problem, which is exactly the same as the problem of the major COG Groups: Laodicean lukewarmness produced by: SELF JUSTIFICATION.
+The book now gets to the root and foundation of Job’s problem, which is exactly the same as the problem in today’s assemblies: Laodicean lukewarmness produced by: SELF JUSTIFICATION.

 Up to this point Job’s three friends had been falsely accusing Job of sin without presenting any specific proofs, and Job had been responding by justifying himself.
 Job had indeed not sinned, yet he had been self justifying over his condition; and his belief that a righteous God could not afflict the righteous, made Job’s self justifying complaints come very close to accusing God of wrongful conduct in afflicting him.